 Is there a future for industrialization on the African continent?

-Despite what Aliko Dangote believes about the magical power of entrepreneurship, business acumen isn’t enough when
+Despite what Dangote wants us to believes about the magical power of entrepreneurship, his business savvy alone is not why he made it.

 In Mid-May, world leaders gathered at the Belt and Road Forum for International Cooperation in Beijing